Andrewzhan2001/Weather/README.md

 ## 📝 Key Features

-- This is a Weather using `Swift` as the programming language with the SwifUI framework.
+- This is a Weather using `Swift` as the programming language with the SwifUI Interface.
 - Rich animation and information in the bottom sheet on the main screen.
 - Switch to a different city by using the navigation view.
 - Each city has its own background and city image.